by Andrew Cochran

 2 – SCALE-TO-MARKET

 For example, large numbers of convincingly-original stories in fact-laden subject areas

 An automated publishing system enables the Associated Press to increase its quarterly earnings reporting from 300 to 3,700 stories, without degradation in quality.
 This kind of system needs (a) data that is well labelled, aka structured data, and (b) a fixed format for using the data, such as a template.
 Corporate earnings, sports scores, and weather are examples of structured data and they are the kinds of stories presently done most often by AI systems.
 At RADAR, a start-up paired with the UK Press Association, six journalists prime an AI system to parse public data reports (like housing or crime figures) and prepare news stories customized to hundreds of local districts.

 3 – DEPTH-TO-MARKET

-Research-oriented systems present writers with a range of relevant materials automatically assembled by an AI-enabled search.
-Additional facts, references, or pictures, generally providing more context with less effort, are delivered to the writers’ desktop.
+Research-oriented systems present writers with relevant materials automatically assembled by an AI-enabled search.
+Additional facts, references, or pictures, generally providing more context with less effort, are delivered to the writers’ desktops.
 Some can also suggest new stories, new angles, or additional text.
-Two such systems in use are the Lynx Insights tool at Reuters or the Bertie system at Forbes.
+Two such systems are the Lynx Insights tool at Reuters and the Bertie system at Forbes.

 A Force Multiplier